DenSkrytskyi/giga-school-connectivity-analysis/README.md

 -Comparative visualization of connectivity metrics

--Ability to assess digital readiness for schools
+Ability to assess digital readiness for schools

 ## Indicators Used